Some finiteness results for Fourier-Mukai partners: Autoequivalences and Fourier-Mukai partners

 \section{Autoequivalences and Fourier-Mukai partners}

-In this section we consider the case of smooth projective varieties.
-For projective varieties, a single ample line bundle gives an ample family.
-Furthermore due to a famous result of Orlov \cite{O2} generalized by Canonaco and Stellari \cite{CP}, any equivalence between derived categories of smooth projective varieties is a Fourier-Mukai transform.
-Hence in what follows when both varieties in question are smooth and projective we say only that they are equivalent and often use the fact that the equivalence is a Fourier-Mukai transform.
-Now suppose that we have two varieties $X$ and $Y$.
-Any equivalence induces an isomorphism of the groups of autoequivalences,
+In this section, we limit our focus to the case of smooth projective varieties.
+This has a number of advantages.
+First, for projective varieties, a single ample line bundle gives an ample family.
+Second, due to a famous result of Orlov \cite{O2}, generalized by A. Canonaco and P. Stellari \cite{CP}, any equivalence between derived categories of smooth projective varieties is a Fourier-Mukai transform (in what follows, this fact is often used implicitly without further mention).
+Third, we may use the cohomological integral transform introduced above (see Definition~\ref{cohomological integral transform}.
+However, due to previously mentioned work of M. Ballard in \cite{Bal} and V. Lunts and D. Orlov in \cite{LO}, much of what lies below can be extended to the quasi-projective situation.